 Firstly, lets understand the reasons why colours run to begin with so that we can understand the solutions.
-Top reasons why colours run:

-If you don’t see any of these warning signs then the chances are it’s most likely colourfast which should avoid colour bleeding.
-In any instance even with colourfast we’d recommend you wash these on their own first before chucking in with your white shirts or socks!
+If you don’t see any of these warning signs, then the chances are the item is most likely colourfast, which should avoid colour bleeding.
+In any instance, even with colourfast we’d recommend you wash these on their own first before chucking them in with your white shirts or socks!

-Avoid washing your clothes in hot water.
-Whilst this may have been the most effective way in the past, thanks to advancing technology and better quality detergents most clothes will wash fine in cold water.
+Whilst this previously may have been the most effective way to wash in the past, thanks to advancing technology and better-quality detergents being publicly available, most clothes will wash fine in cold water.